FTC-23511/SolversLib-Docs/features/pure-pursuit.md

 ## Using `followPath()`

 An important note for the pure pursuit algorithm is that it only works well with odometry.
-You can use the various odometry systems provided by FTCLib.
-An important thing to note is that `followPath()` makes use of the [Odometry](https://github.com/FTCLib/FTCLib/blob/master/FtcLib/src/main/java/com/arcrobotics/ftclib/kinematics/Odometry.java) abstract class and the [mecanum drivebase](https://docs.ftclib.org/ftclib/features/drivebases#mecanum).
+You can use the various odometry systems provided by SolversLib.
+An important thing to note is that `followPath()` makes use of the [Odometry](https://github.com/FTC-23511/SolversLib/blob/master/core/src/main/java/com/seattlesolvers/solverslib/kinematics/Odometry.java) abstract class and the [mecanum drivebase](https://docs.seattlesolvers.com/features/drivebases#mecanum).
 Then, the method will call the loop method and do everything for you.